dart-lang/language/resources/type-system/inference.md

 ##### Method override inference

-A member `m` of a class `C` which is subject to override inference is missing one or more component types of its signature, and one or more of the direct superinterfaces of `C` has a member named `m` (*that is, `C.m` overrides one or more declarations*).
+A method `m` of a class `C` which is subject to override inference is missing one or more component types of its signature, and one or more of the direct superinterfaces of `C` has a member named `m` (*that is, `C.m` overrides one or more declarations*).
 Each missing type is filled in with